Cheapest Car Insurance for Students on a Budget 2024

 Cheapest Car Insurance for 19-Year-Old College Students

-If you’re a 19-year-old first- or second-year student buying your own car insurance policy, you’ll get a slightly cheaper rate than when you are 18 years old.
-The cheapest car insurance company for 19-year-old students on an individual policy is State Farm with an average annual premium of $2,531.
-For 19-year-old students that are eligible for a family policy, Nationwide is the cheapest option, at an average of $2,066 annually.
+If you’re a 19-year-old first- or second-year student buying your own car insurance policy, you’ll get a slightly lower rate than when you are 18.
+The cheapest car insurance company for 19-year-old students on an individual policy is State Farm, with an average annual premium of $2,531.
+For 19-year-old students eligible for a family policy, Nationwide is the cheapest option at an average cost of $2,066 annually.

 State Farm$2,531$2,344$188